Voller Brothers: Background

 The brothers, often referenced collectively as the Vollers, began in the London shop of George Hart and Son, "where they were tasked with creating copies of important instruments that passed through the firm, which were always clearly labeled as such."

 "When the brothers set up their own shop in Notting Hill Gate, however, their work turned the corner from expert imitation to abject fraud, and with the aid of an unscrupulous dealer they managed to fool not only unsuspecting customers but some of the foremost experts on violin making.
 While William focused on the varnish, Alfred produced the scrolls and Charles made the body parts.
 As forgeries of well-known and documented instruments were too risky, the Vollers began to concentrate on slightly more obscure makers, especially Gagliano, with breathtaking results."

 "The Voller brothers, who worked in England in the late 19th century, were legendary masters of craftiness and deceit - a nightmare," according to Philip Kass.

 Instruments

-The Vollers made fine reproductions of Guarneri del Gesu that rank amongst their finest work.
+The Vollers made reproductions of Guarneri del Gesu.
 These include copies of the "d'Egville" of 1735 and several versions of the "Leduc" of 1743 whose originals had been brought to Britain by the collector David Laurie before passing through the hands of George Hart and in 1894, the Hills.

-Among the Vollers' reproductions include many "honest imitations" that are accurately labelled.
+Among the Vollers' reproductions include many imitations that they accurately labelled.
 Their imitations are made from carefully matched wood slabs with attention to many characteristic features of works by the original maker.
 However, "The work is a little exaggerated, the edges broad and the cutting of the head not particularly well defined.
 But the significant elements are caught accurately."

 Some copies of well-documented instruments should have been safe from fraudulent abuse, but controversy did arise over a Stradivari copy that became known as the 'Balfour' Stradivarius.